dedalus-technology-release/interoperability_layer/README.md

 - Access shared data through a common vocabulary (e.g., using standard URIs like `https://w3id.org/dco#Temperature`).
 - Maintain their local terminology (e.g., `temperature`, `temperatura`, `temperatur`) while remaining interoperable.

-In the following, we will refer to a generic building, which will be identified asBuildingABC, where a device is installed, which  will be identified asdevice123, which sends the humidity and co2 measurements to the IoT Agent via the MQTT Broker.
+In the following, we will refer to a generic building, which will be identified as BuildingABC, where a device is installed, which  will be identified as device123, which sends the humidity and co2 measurements to the IoT Agent via the MQTT Broker.

 ## Architecture Overview

 The system leverages a **FIWARE-based architecture** consisting of the following core components:

-- **IoT Agent (NGSI-JSON)**: Receives device measurements via MQTT (in JSON) and converts them to NGSI-LD format.
+- **IoT Agent (IoT Agent NGSI-JSON)**: Receives device measurements via MQTT (in JSON) and converts them to NGSI-LD format.
 - **Context Broker (Orion-LD)**: Manages context data (entities, attributes, etc.) in NGSI-LD format.
 - **Database (MongoDB)**: Stores IoT Agent and Context Broker data.
 - **MQTT Broker (Mosquitto)**: Manages message exchange between devices and the IoT Agent.
-- **HTTP Web Server (?)**: Serves JSON-LD context files for data model semantics.
+- **HTTP Web Server (Apache HTTP Server)**: Serves JSON-LD context files for data model semantics.

 ## MQTT Message Format

-Devices publish their sensor data to MQTT topics with a specific pattern to enable the IoT Agent to properly route and process the data.
+Devices publish their sensor data to MQTT topics to enable the IoT Agent to properly process and route the data.

 **Topic format:**
 ```